rdwhitley/ow-code-sample/README.md

     - Columns sku -> part_status should be at the top level.
     - Columns image -> 3d_model_iges should be part of an array with key 'images'.
     - Columns eu_rohs_y -> voltage_rating should be part of an array with key 'attributes'.
 Each entry should be a key/value pair.
-* Create a JSON document from each CSV row, validat it using the schema and save it to the file system.
+* Create a JSON document from each CSV row, validate it using the schema and save it to the file system.
 * Write tests to show that your code works as you expect.
 Your approach to testing is as important to us as your approach to coding.

 ### Bonus points